tozd/docker-base/README.md

 It configures UTC as a container timezone.

-Docker images are rebuild daily to get any latest (security) updates from the underlying distribution.
+All images are rebuild daily to get any latest (security) updates from the underlying distribution.
-If you do the same in your image (which extends this image), you will get those updates as well.
+If you do the same in your image (which extends any of these images), you will get those updates as well.